renerrhodes/spreadsheet/README.md

     which exceed the limitations of the Java BigInteger and/or BigDecimal classes, or the resources of the computer running the program.

+EXPRESSION PARSING FOR CALCULATIONS:
+    In Postfix notation, expressions with binary operators are represented, with the operator appearing after the operands, e.g. '1 1 +' instead of '1 + 1'.
+The program assumes that a minus sign appearing immediately before an operand means that the operand is negative, e.g. '1 1 - 3 +' evaluates to '3', whereas '1 1 -3 +' would be invalid, since the - before the 3 would not be understood as an operator, rather as the literal value '-3'.

 LOGGING:
     Currently only console logging is enabled.
 The logging level can me altered in the config/log4j.xml file (set to INFO by default), in order to change the verbosity/granularity of the logging messages (ERROR for less, DEBUG for more).